eyasu-alemayehu-k/demo-repo/README.md

 ## local devlopment

-1. Open index.htm in your browser.
+1. Open index.htm in your browsers.